r0bj/ansible-zabbix-api/README.md

 This module will let you synchronize ansible hosts state with Zabbix.
 It means that it sets hosts via Zabbix API based on ansible variables:

-- groups which host should belongs to;
+- groups the host should belong to;
-- templates which host should be linked to;
+- templates the host should be linked to;
-- macros which host should contains.
+- macros the host should contain.

 Groups and Tempalates provided by ansible variables MUST be already present in Zabbix.